The Coolies: Take That You Bastards!

 The Coolies disbanded in 1989 while working on a third album.
-Three tracks recorded during sessions for this album were released in 1995 as Take That You Bastards! on Harper's Casino Records label.
-Take That You Bastards! is a two disc set containing both Coolies albums in their entirety (with the exception of "Mrs. Robinson" from dig..?), the three previously unreleased tracks and an additional Simon & Garfunkel cover, "The Sounds of Silence", which was the B-side of "Scarborough Fair".
+Three tracks recorded during sessions for this album were released in 1995 on Take That You Bastards! on Harper's Casino Records label.
+Take That You Bastards! is a two disc set containing both Coolies albums in their entirety (with the exception of "Mrs. Robinson" from dig..?), the three previously unreleased tracks and the Simon & Garfunkel cover of "The Sounds of Silence", which was the B-side of "Scarborough Fair".

 Other musical ventures

 Following the break up of the Coolies, Gal and Harper formed the short lived bands Lester Square, and later Ottoman Empire.
 After two albums also released on DB Recs, Ottoman Empire also disbanded.
 Gal joined 6X, while Harper embarked on a solo career with the ten track East of Easter.
 After this, he recorded a children's record, Not Dogs...Too Simple (A Tale of Two Kitties) with his brother, Mark (who was also a member of Ottoman Empire) in 1998.
 The album featured guest appearances by Ian Dury (of "Hit Me With Your Rhythm Stick" fame), Drivin N Cryin's Kevn Kinney, former Georgia Satellites guitarist Rick Richards, former Velvet Underground drummer Maureen Tucker, Murray Attaway of Guadalcanal Diary, and the B-52's Cindy Wilson.

-The Harper Brothers recorded a second children's album, The Slippery Ballerina in 1999.
+The Harper Brothers recorded The Slippery Ballerina, a second children's album, in 1999.
 A year later, Clay Harper wrote and produced the concept album Main Street: the Original Soundtrack to the Motion Picture (there is no such movie in spite of this name), but does not appear on it.
-In 2013, Harper released his second solo album, Old Airport Road.
+In 2013, Harper released Old Airport Road, his second solo album,.
 He's also released several singles on Casino over the years.

 Harper has gone on to become something of a culinary giant himself.
 He is the owner of the Fellini's Pizza chain and La Fonda Latina Restaurants in Georgia.

 Gal has moved into audio engineering, with Sugarland's Gold and Green among his credits.
 Teddy Murray joined Donkey shortly after the Coolies broke up.
 The band released a live album called Slick Night Out in 1993 on Atlanta independent label Steam Records, followed by the studio album Ten Cent Freaks in 1994 on Amphion Records.
 Jeb Baldwin and Frogg Jaguar Mellonball went on to start The Mighty Fine Slabs as the house band at Fat Matt's Rib Shack from 1991 until 1999.